Rockies vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 114 games this year and have walked away with the win 44 times (38.6%) in those games.
+- The Rockies have been underdogs in 115 games this season and have come away with the win 44 times (38.3%) in those contests.

-- The moneyline set for this matchup implies the Rockies have a 33.3% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 31.2% chance of pulling out a win.

-- So far this season, Colorado and its opponents have hit the over in 58 of its 129 games with a total.
+- Colorado and its opponents have hit the over in 59 of its 130 games with a total this season.

-- The Rockies are 17-11-0 against the spread in their 28 games with a line set by sportsbooks this season.
+- The Rockies have posted a record of 17-12-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!